GladLive/GladLive.AuthService.ASP/README.md

 The server will issue a JWT token in the response body or error information.

-It also contains a not-for-production account creation controller at {baseurl}/api/AccountCreateRequest using query string parameters.
+Also contains a test only account creation controller at {baseurl}/api/AccountCreateRequest using query string parameters.

 ## Builds